 What are Tylenol and Codeine?

 Tylenol is a well-known pain and fever reducer that had its introduction in 1955 by McNeil.
 Its main ingredient is acetaminophen which they use to treat many conditions such as headaches, muscle aches, arthritis, backache, toothaches, colds, and fevers.
 Codeine is an opiate-based drug and is most commonly used to treat pain and diarrhea.
+It is also one of the major ingredients of several prescription and non-prescription cough syrups.
 Tylenol with Codeine is a combination drug created to treat conditions that needs something stronger.

 What is a Tylenol-Codeine combination?